 - Brighton and Hove Age UK – Advocacy support for people of 50 plus

 - Brighton and Hove Impetus – Advocacy support for adults with learning disabilities involved in family court proceedings

 B&H Wellbeing Service

 Brighton and Hove Wellbeing Service.
-Brighton & Hove Wellbeing Service is a community based service for patients with mild to moderate mental health needs including depression and anxiety.
-It is a primary care led service integrating different specialist workers into GP practices across the city.
-It offers a range of short term treatment and interventions including 1 to 1 treatment, counselling, CBT therapy and a range of group work.
+Brighton & Hove Wellbeing Service is a community based service for young people and adults with mild to moderate mental health needs including depression and anxiety.
+It is a primary care led service integrating different specialist workers across the city.
+It offers a range of short term treatment and interventions including 1 to 1 treatment, online CBT, counselling, face to face and telephone CBT therapy and a range of group work.